 cooked meatballs in the air fryer basket

-Here are the simple ingredients to make these juicy air fryer meatballs.
-Jump down to the recipe card for exact measurements.
+Here are the ingredients for these juicy air fryer meatballs.
+Jump to the recipe card for exact measurements.

 ingredients for air fryer meatballs in a countertop

-• Parmesan cheese: adds salty richness and helps bind them together.
+• Parmesan: Adds salty richness and helps bind the meatballs together.
+For dairy-free, swap in nutritional yeast.

 How to Make Air Fryer Meatballs